 A Changing Landscape for K12 School Enrollment

-Cities with a common application system allow families to apply to multiple schools through a single submission of an application.
-All schools participating in the process share a common timeline and application.
-Sometimes, the common application system is for applying to one type of school, such as to the city’s charter schools.
-Other times, a common application will be for applying to different types of schools across the city, such as to the city’s district and charter schools.
-A common application does not always feed into a shared lottery, but creating a common application is often a first step toward a “unified enrollment” system.
+Cities with a common, single application process allow families to apply to multiple schools through a single submission of an application.
+All schools participating in the process share a timeline and application.
+Sometimes, the single application system is for applying to one type of school, such as to the city’s charter schools.
+Other times, a single application will be for applying to different types of schools across the city, such as to the city’s district and charter schools.
+A single application does not always feed into a shared lottery, but creating a single application is often a first step toward a “unified enrollment” system.

 Unified Enrollment System (UE)